Xi-L/STCH/STCH_MTL/README.md

 # STCH for MTL

-The code of STCH_MTL is developed using the ``LibMTL`` library.
+The code of STCH_MTL is developed using the ``LibMTL`` [library](https://github.com/median-research-group/LibMTL).
 The implementation of STCH can be found in ``LibMTL/weighting/STCH.py``, and the trained model for each problem can be found in the corresponding folder under ``examples``.

+If you find this code useful for your research, please also cite the MTL library:

 # LibMTL